Jana Gana Mana (2022 film): Plot

-The possible murder of Prof. Saba Mariyam, a strong and socially-responsible college professor, from the Central University in Ramanagaram, leads to protests organized by the college students led by Gouri Lakshmi, who wants to seek justice for Saba's death.
+The possible murder of Prof. Saba Mariyam, a strong and socially-responsible college professor from the Central University in Ramanagaram, leads to protests organized by the college students led by Gouri Lakshmi, who wants to seek justice for Saba's death.
 They get brutally suppressed by the state police.
 This incident evokes strong protests and demonstrations against police brutality across the country.
-Under pressure, the Karnataka government appoints ACP Sajjan Kumar to solve Saba Mariyam's murder case.
+Under pressure, the Karnataka government appoints ACP Sajjan Kumar to solve Saba's murder case.

-When Sajjan starts investigating the case, He finds that four people had burnt her to death and arrests them, but before he could present them before the court, he gets taken off the case.
-This is because of certain wheels that have been turned in the top police tiers, as a consequence of the political connections of the accused.
+When Sajjan starts investigating the case, he finds that four people had burnt her to death and arrests them, but before he could present them before the court, he gets taken off the case.
+This is because of certain wheels that have been turned in the top police tiers as a consequence of the political connections of the accused.
 Out of desperation that they might escape judicial punishment, Sajjan takes them to a location under the guise of recreating the crime for evidence and shoots them to death.
 The encounter leads to Sajjan becoming a hero in the eyes of the public.
-However, a few Human rights activists files a complaint against the encounter, which leads to a court case.
+However, a few human rights activists file a complaint against the encounter, which leads to a court case.

-The defence is represented by Adv.
-Aravind Swaminathan, who reveals to the court and the entire country that this entire case was a huge plot by the Karnataka government to retain their position in the coming elections and the mastermind behind the plan was Sajjan.
-In reality, Saba was killed by a fellow colleague Vidyasagar, against whom she had filed charges for treating Vidya, a student badly because of her caste and her subsequent suicide, by running his car over her and that this mere hit and run case had become the national headline the very next day.
+The defense is represented by a handicapped Adv.
+Aravind Swaminathan, who through his defense, strategically exposes the many layers of prejudice, misconception, vigilantism as well as sensationalism that has infected the public and media, to the point that even the judicial systems and law enforcement are not free from its effects.
+After exposing and dismantling various factors behind the case, Aravind finally reveals to the court and the entire country that this entire case was a huge plot by the Karnataka government to retain their position in the coming elections and the mastermind behind the plan was Sajjan.
+In reality, Saba was killed by a colleague Vydarshan, against whom she had filed charges for treating a student Vidya badly because of her caste and her subsequent suicide, by running his car over her, and that this mere hit and run case had become the national headline the very next day.
 When this news reached the Home Minister Nageshwara Rao, he got advised by Sajjan to use this as an opportunity to gain popular support in the coming elections as the IB reports states that Nageshwara Rao's party will lose power.